tobydriscoll/fd-spectral-notes/_sources/tpbvp/bootstrap.md

 # Bootstrapping methods

-*I made this term up.
+*I made this term up for this context.
 Nobody else uses it.*

 There are many interesting and useful ways to merge analytical understanding of numerical solutions with numerical practice in order to boost accuracy without using a fundamentally new discretization method.
 Here are introductions to two of them.